xlite-dev/flux-faster/README.md

   --warmup_steps WARMUP_STEPS
                         Warmup steps of cache-dit: DBCache (default: 0) --max_cached_steps MAX_CACHED_STEPS
-                        Warmup steps of cache-dit: DBCache (default: -1) --residual_diff_threshold RESIDUAL_DIFF_THRESHOLD
+                        Max Cached steps of cache-dit: DBCache (default: -1) --residual_diff_threshold RESIDUAL_DIFF_THRESHOLD
-                        Residual diff threshold of cache-dit: DBCache (default: 0.12) --enable_taylorsser   Enables use of cache-dit with TaylorSeer (default: False)
+                        Residual diff threshold of cache-dit: DBCache (default: 0.12) --enable_taylorsser   Enables use of cache-dit: DBCache with TaylorSeer (default: False)
 ```

 Note that all optimizations are on by default and each can be individually toggled.
 Example run: